ren-zxcyq/django_collection/README.md

 - null		-	If True, store blank vals as NULL.
 (CharField will be stored as an empty string) Def: False
 - blank		-	If True, is allowed to be blank in forms.
 Def: False, meaning you will be forced to provide a val.
 (Often used with null=True)
 - choices	-	A group of choices for this field.
 Default form widget will be a select box with these choices.
 - primary_key	-	If True, sets the current field as the primary key for the model.
-If no field is specified, Django will add a field automatically
+If no field is specified, Django will add a field automatically (named: id)

 ### Common Field Types
 - CharField	-	Must specify max_length